Plants are a great addition to your home, adding a wonderful touch of nature and a splash of color wherever you place them.

-This gorgeous little vine is native to Brazil, so it will be a tropical vibe into your home.
+This gorgeous little vine is native to Brazil, bringing a beautiful tropical vibe into your home.

-Why not train it to grow around the sides of your kitchen cupboards, or, if you’re feeling more adventurous, you can build an indoor trellis and train your plant to go up a wall, or even across the ceiling.
+You can let is trail across a shelf, or train it to grow around the sides of your kitchen cupboards.
+If you’re feeling more adventurous, you can build an indoor trellis and train your plant to grow up a wall, or even across the ceiling.

-The heart shape of the leaves will give you that warm and fuzzy feeling every time you look up!
+The heart shape of the leaves will give you that warm and fuzzy feeling every time you look at it.

 Wandering Jew, also known as Spiderworts, this resilient and cute plant is best placed in a hanging basket where its vines can hang down, showing off its unusual flowers.